 Simple English definitions for legal terms

-Read a random definition: circuit courts
+Read a random definition: real rate

 A transitory treaty is an agreement between two or more nations or sovereigns that is carried out once and for all, so that it is complete when the act has been performed.
 This type of treaty is different from a permanent treaty, which contemplates ongoing performance.